Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates

 The bloodhound is the most well-known of the scent-discriminating trailing dogs.
 Usually working in a harness, the animal is primed by sniffing an item of clothing which carries the scent of the missing person.
 Unlike the air-scent dog, the trailing dog will discriminate and follow that specific scent alone.

 Trailing dogs are able to work in urban environments as easily as in natural ones.
 Given a suitable item from the missing person and knowledge of the last location where the person was seen, trailing dogs are often the quickest way to locate a victim.
 But in the absence of a scent item, there is little a trailing dog can do.

 Tracking dogs do not use scents at all.
 These dogs are trained to follow discrete physical tracks and traces left by a person.
 These may be disturbed ground or footprints.
 Tracking dogs are also used in the pursuit of criminals where no indication of scent is available.
 In these situations, they will often be used in teams that can close in on an individual.

 Disaster dogs may use a variety of techniques to locate people, including the skills used by air-scent, trailing, and tracking dogs.
 But they are specially trained to work in the aftermath of disaster zones.
 They may be used to locate people trapped in rubble after bombings or earthquakes.
 These extraordinary dogs are trained to work in unstable environments and cramped or confined conditions.

 The cadaver dog has been taught how to detect the particular scent of a human corpse.
-These specially trained animals can detect cadavers above ground and those which have been buried.
+These specially trained animals can detect cadavers above ground and those who have been buried.
 The cadaver dog will ignore the scent of living humans.
-These animals are able to detect recently dead bodies and those which have been deceased for some time, even if the only remains are dried blood or fragments of bone.
+These animals are able to detect recently dead bodies and those who have been deceased for some time, even if the only remains are dried blood or fragments of bone.